Accreditation of study programme groups in vocational education and training

 § 58 of the Vocational Education Institutions Act sets out the application provisions for the smooth transition to the right of conducting studies.
 The key principles are the following:

-- the right to conduct studies is deemed to have been granted until 1 January 2016 for all curriculum groups of a school wherein the curricula are registered as of 1 September 2013; therefore, schools must successfully obtain the extension of the right to conduct studies, or accreditation, in these curriculum groups between 1 September 2013 and 1 January 2016 pursuant to the schedule compiled by the Estonian Higher Education Quality Agency as the organiser of accreditation;
+- the right to conduct studies is deemed to have been granted until 1 January 2016 for all study programme groups of a school wherein the curricula are registered as of 1 September 2013; therefore, schools must successfully obtain the extension of the right to conduct studies, or accreditation, in these study programme groups between 1 September 2013 and 1 January 2016 pursuant to the schedule compiled by the Estonian Higher Education Quality Agency as the organiser of accreditation;

 - in all of the study programme groups of a school that participated in pilot accreditation from 2011-2013 and that received full accreditation (the right to conduct studies for six years), the right to conduct studies is deemed to have been extended for six years from 1 September 2013;